nmerange/nmerange.github.io/_posts/2018-04-19-evaluating-democracy-reforms.md

 - Fairness
     - Each person gets one vote
     - Each person's vote is counted and given equal weight
-- Transparency:
+- Transparency
-    - Reasoning Transparency - people can see why policy X was adopted
+    - Reasoning transparency - people can see why policy X was adopted
     - Procedural transparency - people can in principle have access to the system process and see what happened at each stage (e.g. when did my representative vote on issue X and how did they vote)
 - Participation and Inclusion
     - I want to feel like my values, needs, interests or preferences can be appropriately considered
     - Each person has a chance to contribute to decision-making
     - Minorities aren't crushed, nor are they given inappropriate levels of power

-Other considerations of important things include:
 - Security and privacy
     - Vote isn't interfered with
     - Anonymity is assured